Make an Application

 Meetings and Funds

-Meetings of the Common Good Fund follow a standard format, with an early item of business being that the trustees are provided with a short financial report from Strategic Finance.
-This advises them of the current state of the Funds’ investments and the amount of money which is therefore available for disbursement at the meeting.
+Meetings of the Common Good Fund follow a standard format, with an early item of business being that the trustees are provided with a short financial report which advises them of the current state of the Funds’ investments and the amount of money which is therefore available for disbursement at the meeting.

 Meetings, agendas and minutes from the Campbeltown Common Good Fund can be viewed here.